GEEGABYTE1/GEEGABYTE1/README.md

 I am a highschool blockchain developer based in Toronto, Canada who is highly passionate about creating things that are both out of this world, and impactful to everyone in their daily lives.
-Day by day, I create algorithms, languages, cryptocurrencies, Defi applications, DAOs, Network Protocols, and random other fun stuff to explore the world programming. 💡
+I create algorithms, languages, cryptocurrencies, Defi applications, DAOs, Network Protocols, and random other fun stuff to explore the world programming. 💡

 Day by day, I continue to learn new things ranging from new languages, algorithms, to computer science concepts to create better applications and processes through decentralization and web3.🚶🏻 (I also love rockets and their propeller systems along with the accuracy of SpaceX 🚀)